-You often meet some seriously nice people on Indian trains, but on this Ajmer-Kolkata Express we met businessmen Ashok and Dilip who remade the mould: at every stop they’d disappear and return with some station-side fare, Ashok
+You often meet some seriously nice people on Indian trains, but on this Ajmer-Kolkata Express we met businessmen Ashok and Dilip who remade the mould: at every stop they’d disappear and return with some station-side fare; Ashok plied

 On the virus theme: West Bengal is one of several States impressively providing free polio vaccine at mainline rail stations.

-on Madge Lane, fronted by the giant Sikh gentleman, where the cooking is all performed on a bed of wood embers is amazing value and even offers a fish curry at 22rps [less than 30p].
+on Madge Lane, fronted by the giant Sikh gentleman, where the cooking is all performed on a bed of wood embers, is amazing value and even offers a fish curry at 22rps .
 What has changed is the availability of alcohol and what pleases even more is its bargain price - an afternoon Kingfisher in the Raj-era courtyard of the Fairlawn Hotel is not even of prohibitive cost.

-cheekbones, reflecting Assam’s proximities with Tibet to the north and Myanmar to the east.
+prominent cheekbones, reflecting Assam’s proximities with Tibet to the north and Myanmar to the east.
 There are very few restaurants serving actual meals, most establishments being of the stand-up, fast food variety, offering a quick bowl of noodles or Tibetan momo.
-If at your wits end with India’s incessant interest in you, the handshaking, question asking and need to be perpetually polite then you might find Guwahati’s indifference a welcome relief; we actually found it a little cold.
+If at your wits end with India’s incessant interest in you, the hand-shaking, question-asking and need to be perpetually polite, then you might find Guwahati’s indifference a welcome relief; we actually found it a little cold.

 As you head further into Assam, tea plantations aside, the environment increasingly resembles tropical Myanmar and S.E.
 Asian-style fish ponds become common.

 We headed towards Mon in Nagaland, having been informed that permit restrictions had been dropped in late 2011.
-Assam, as we were about to discover first hand, is famous for its hartals (strikes); it is also the only State with a rail system.
+Assam, as we were about to discover first hand, is famous for its hartals (strikes); it is also the only State of the Seven Sisters with a rail system.
 Accurate information on available travel

-objects through their nostrils to discourage this practice).
-We intended to go visit, but the indifferent, unwelcoming Mon simply pushed us on to the next bus out of town.
+and implanting large objects through their nostrils to discourage this practice).
+We intended to go visit, but the indifferent, unwelcoming Mon simply pushed us onto the next bus out of town.

 Hard travelling is character building, but at the end of it you expect something in terms of a sight, amiable people, great food, or an experience (other than starving or being ripped-off).
 Some places are off the beaten track for a reason (why go?).
 I know we didn’t give Mon a decent shot, but we really didn’t care and were grateful of making the following day’s bus.